 PAOLO SACCHI EDITORE (Firenze) 2000

 The history of this place is millennial.
-It was once owned by a noblewoman, Donna Kisla, of Frank birth, with many other properties of the area.
+It was once owned by a noblewoman, Donna Kisla, a descendent of the invading Germanic population, with many other properties of the area.

 In her will Fontepetrini was donated to the St.Pier Maggiore Monastery in Florence, through a well known testament of 1073.